-FuboTV is live streaming service startup that is focused on cord cutters.
-While their channel lineup is centered around sports, they also offer Bravo, A&E, and Lifetime among several other non-sports channels.
-They are supported by all the popular TV streaming devices.
-The regular price of the service is $39.99 per month, but the first 2 months is only $19.99.
-On top of that, you can still try the service free for 7 days.
+FuboTV is a live streaming service startup focused on cord-cutters.
+While their channel lineup centers around sports, they also offer Bravo, A&E, and Lifetime among several other non-sports channels.
+All the popular TV streaming devices support FuboTV.
+The regular price of the service is $54.99 per month, but you can try the service free for 7 days.
 Check out my Fubo TV review for information on included features like their cloud DVR, live local channels, and more.

 Purchase Bravo Shows Online

 If you are simply interested in a few Bravo shows, you can purchase the full run of the current season online from Amazon, Itunes, GooglePlay, or Vudu.
 This may be a cheaper option than subscribing to a streaming service for everything Bravo has to offer.

 For instance, season passes to the latest season of Real Housewives cost around $25 each.
 It’s the same price for the current\latest seasons of Bravo shows like Vanderpump Rules and Top Chef.
 If you watch those three Bravo, then that only comes to $75 per year, which is under $6 per month.

 That said, there you may be interested in shows on other networks.
 In that case, you may be better off going with a streaming service.
 However, I understand this may not work for Bravo fans since their shows tend to have a lot of crossovers.

 It ultimately depends on how many shows you are going to follow in a year.
 Almost every popular show is available online, and once you purchase it, you own it.
 That means you can watch it whenever you want.
 Although, if you watch a lot of TV shows, then one of the live streaming services is going to provide the best value.